CrazyCoder613/awesome-vue/README.md

 - [TodoMVC Vue](https://github.com/blacksonic/todomvc-vue) - A complete TodoMVC implementation in Vue 2 with components, store, unit e2e tests and linting.
 - [Movie search app with Composition API](https://github.com/blacksonic/movie-search-vue) - A movie search app implemented in Vue 2 with the Composition API plugin
 - [Nuxt with JWT authentication via OTP](https://github.com/reiallenramos/nuxtjs-otp-boilerplate) - A Nuxt.js boilerplate with basic register and OTP-enabled login functions.
-- [vuetify-i18n-boilerplate](https://github.com/Morgbn/vuetify-i18n-boilerplate) - [Demo](https://morgbn.github.io/vuetify-i18n-boilerplate) - A boilerplate to quickly start a Vue project using Vuetify, Vue-i18n, Vuex and Vue-router
-- [Google Keep Clone with Vue + Firestore](https://github.com/sorxrob/vue-keep) - Google Keep clone with Vue and Firestore written in TypeScript.
-- [Go-echo-vuejs-boilerplate](https://github.com/faisaltheparttimecoder/go-echo-vuejs-boilerplate) - Boilerplate that uses go with echo framework as a backend and vuejs that serve the web traffic.
-- [Vue-Next-TicTacToe](https://github.com/canersevince/Vue-Next-TicTacToe-Game) - Simple Tic Tac Toe Game made with Vue Next
-- [**Vue 3 example without Webpack**](https://github.com/arijs/vue-next-example) - An example of how to build a Vue app with Vue-Router without the need for Webpack or any other build tool.
-Includes the ability to prerender components and pages with Vue Server Renderer.
-- [vue-stack-cesium](https://github.com/meschg/vue-stack-cesium) - A minimal sample configuration project with [CesiumJS](https://cesium.com/cesiumjs/) and all the awesome vue features.
-The project contains many examples how to combine and use certain packages to get started.

 ### Books